kgish/sdl3-game-template/README.md

 # sdl3-game-template

-This is a basic SDL3 game starters kit based on SDL3 and CMake with vcpkg integration.
+This is a basic SDL3 game starters kit implemented using SDL3 and CMake with vcpkg integration and SDL main callbacks.

 Special thanks go to [Codotaku](https://www.youtube.com/@Codotaku) and his amazing video tutorials.